6rownGuy/text-summarizer-java/README.md

 - Run the code.
 - Enter the file URL in the command line UI.
 - The output (summary of the text) will be displayed on the screen.

+Feel free to recommend any changes or report if you encounter any errors.